uriegel/WebWindowNetCore/README.md

 }
 ```

-Now you can choose your platform (Linux or Windows) in the debugger tap of the sidebar in Visual Studio Code and build and debug your app.
+Now you can choose your platform (Linux or Windows) in the debugger tab of the sidebar in Visual Studio Code and build and debug your app.

 ## Features of WebViewBuilder <a name="features"></a>